Tutoriels Backend

 Otherwise, to go even faster, follow the following advice.

-Use the classic prompt command under windows (cmd) or linux.
+Use the classic command prompt under Windows (cmd) or Linux.

 Then type the list of commands